BOJ set to watch and wait as Abe team urges caution on fresh easing

 Many BOJ officials prefer to stand pat for now on hopes that companies will raise base salaries in trade union wage talks in March.
 They also expect the economy to rebound solidly from the recession, helping offset the deflationary pressure of falling oil prices.

 “I think inflation rates may even fall in the short term.
-But we expect to see price increases accelerating in the second half of next fiscal year,” Kuroda said in parliament on Thursday.
+But we expect to see price increases accelerating in the second half of next fiscal year,” Kuroda told parliament on Thursday.

 By October, the statistical impact of oil prices compared to the prior year would have partially washed out of the inflation data.
 At that time, the central bank will also be issuing new quarterly forecasts for the economy and prices.